 Multi Stem Trees

 A multi-stem tree has two or more stems arising from or near ground level, growing from one root system.
 Trees with decorative bark, such as white birch, are often grown this way to give maximum bark appreciation.
-Customers should take care to ensure they are buying a proper multi-stem and not a "3 in a pot" type arrangement which is a much cheaper growth method (our are the real deal).

 Starter or Maiden Tree